Skip to navigation Skip to content

 The information and evidence provided must be sufficient to enable a care determination to be made.

-Review the information and evidence received from each customer to determine if:
+Review the information and evidence received from each party to determine if:

 • there has been a change in care, and

-• the customer with reduced care is taking reasonable action within a ‘reasonable period’, and
+• the party with reduced care is taking reasonable action

-• the customer with increased care is taking reasonable action to participate in Family Dispute Resolution
+• the party with increased care is taking reasonable action to participate in an accredited family dispute resolution process, or

-Note: Complex Care Service officers may contact a third party if they need more information about a statement provided by a third party as evidence to be satisfied of the right decision.
-Only discuss the claims of care made by the customers with third parties.
-Do not discuss any other case details.
+Note: Complex Care Service Officers may contact third parties if they need more information about a statement provided as evidence to be satisfied of the right decision.
+Only discuss the claims of care made by the parties with third parties.
+Do not discuss any other case details, but note the information provided by third parties can only be used in certain circumstances, see Child Support Guide 4.1.1 Basics of care.

 After reviewing all information and evidence, if: